Skip to main content

 This article originally appeared on RBC Cyber Security Resource Centre on April 7, 2020.

-It’s no real surprise that senior executives are often targets of business fraud given their authority within the companies that they work.
+It’s no big surprise that senior executives are often targets of business fraud given their authority within the companies that they work.
 Among small and medium-sized businesses, two of the most common types of scams are business email compromise and spear phishing.
 In these attacks, criminals impersonate an executive in the hopes of tricking employees into transferring money or data to a fraudulent account.

 Scammers can craft convincing, credible-looking emails that don’t raise red flags for the recipient by using information openly available online such as a person’s position, their team members and even their hobbies.
 So when an employee receives an email asking for money be transferred to a new account, for a large payment be made to a new vendor or for access codes to be changed, the employee has little reason to question the request.